RU09342-Spring2023/lab-2-buttons-and-introduction-to-interrupts-dylanwyss/README.md

                                             // to activate previously configured port settings
 ```

 In the while loop, a switch statement is used for what is performed in each state.
 First, for the armed state, if a person is not detected, the green LED will toggle on and off, blinking on every 3 seconds while the red LED is constantly turned off.
-If, however, a person is detected, the system will move into the warning state.
+However, if a person is detected, the system will move into the warning state.
 ```c
     while(1)
     {